deanwampler/spark-scala-tutorial/README.markdown

 If you want to put the `data` directory somewhere else, you can, but you'll need to always specify that input location when you run the examples in Hadoop.

 You'll also need Activator or SBT on the server or sandbox to run the examples.
-Recall that I recommend going through the workshop on your local workstation first, then move everything to the cluster node or sandbox to try running the examples in Hadoop.
+Recall that I recommend going through the tutorial on your local workstation first, then move everything to the cluster node or sandbox to try running the examples in Hadoop.

 ## Starting Activator or SBT

 From now on, except where noted, the instructions apply for both your local workstation and Hadoop setup.

-First, change to the root directory for this workshop.
+First, change to the root directory for this tutorial.

 If you prefer a command-line interface, either run `activator shell` or `sbt`, depending on which tool you installed.
 In fact, you'll use this approach for several of the exercises.

 To use Activator's UI, run `activator ui`, assuming it's in your path, or use the fully-qualified path to it.
 It will start Activator and open the web-based UI in your browser automatically.
 (If not, open [localhost:8888](http://localhost:8888) in your browser.)

-If you are trying the workshop on a Hadoop cluster or edge node, or in a sandbox, change to the workshop root directory and run the command `./start.sh`.
-It will start Activator and load this workshop.
+If you are trying the tutorial on a Hadoop cluster or edge node, or in a sandbox, change to the tutorial root directory and run the command `./start.sh`.
+It will start Activator and load this tutorial.

 By default, it will start the Activator web-based UI, but you'll have to open your browser to the correct URL yourself, since you'll view the UI on a different machine, i.e., your workstation.
 The script prints a message to the login console showing the correct URL, including a different port number, 9999, than above.
 (A different port is used because 8888 is sometimes used for other purposes in Hadoop clusters.)